 Other delights you'll discover include another award-winning banned book, an adorably classic reading tracker from The Square Shop, a progress pride flag pin, natural lip balm from Furtive Fox, and a 2 oz. book-inspired candle by From the Page.

-This extraordinary box features two Stonewall Award-winning books, including Maia Kobabe's groundbreaking graphic novel Gender Queer.
-We're so pleased to pass along one of the author's magnificent signed bookplates (shown in the last picture) to unite with eir book.
-E also designed the limited edition lapel pin that comes in this box!
+This extraordinary box features Maia Kobabe's groundbreaking graphic novel Gender Queer.
+E designed the limited edition lapel pin that comes in this box!
+We're also pleased to pass along one of the author's magnificent signed bookplates (shown in the last picture) to unite with eir book.

 We stuffed in a cute little memo book, along with an awesome tote you can use to carry around your banned books.